 Forbes Technosys Limited (FTL)

-Forbes Xpress FTL's e-payments services platform continued to grow both in terms ofscale franchisee numbers and geographic presence.
+Forbes Xpress FTLs e-payments services platform continued to grow both in terms ofscale franchisee numbers and geographic presence.
 During the year several measures wereinitiated on the technology and service basket fronts to make the platform even morerobust scalable and differentiated from competition.

 Shapoorji Pallonji Forbes Shipping Limited (SPFSL formerly SCI Forbes Limited)

-Seaborne chemicals trade grew by about 2% YoY in 2017 but the freight rates remainedsubdued due to increase in supply.
-As per an estimate about 136 vessels are expected tobe delivered in 2018.
-With a sharp decline in the new build deliveries in 2019 onwards and continued growthin seaborne chemicals trade the markets are expected to tighten up and give rise to the freight earnings.
+With a sharp decline in the new build deliveries in 2019 onwards and continued growthin seaborne chemicals trade the markets are expected to tighten up and give potentialrise to the freight earnings.

 Forbes Bumi Armada Limited (FBAL)

 FBAL maintains qualified and experienced manpower which continues to provide qualitymanning services to Floating Production Storage and Offloading (FPSO) Business located inMumbai High.
 The manning team has brought laurels to the Company by maintaining both theFPSO with zero loss time injury (LTI) and 100% commercial uptime.
 Manpower resource ofcompany are delivering international standard services to client maintaining top notchHealth Safety and Environment (HSE) records.

 Assets of The Svadeshi Mills Company Limited (Svadeshi)